TariqAHassan/MelReformer/README.md

 Also note that, in this work, recovering audio from the melspectrogram here is performed with a neural vocoder.
-Specifically, I use [HiFiHybrid](https://github.com/TariqAHassan/HiFiHybrid), which I implemented based on the latest research a short while ago, and it pretty well with music.
+Specifically, I use [HiFiHybrid](https://github.com/TariqAHassan/HiFiHybrid), which I implemented based on the latest research a short while ago, and it performs quite well with music.

 #### Idea model.